vmmc2/The-Complete-2022-Web-Development-Bootcamp/Section 33 - React.js/README.md

 export default App;
 ```
 * __IMPORTANT: When dealing with repeated components, the component blueprint must have a field called "key".
 The value of this field for repeated components must be unique for each component.
-The "key" field can have a value of type int or type string.__
+The "key" field can have a value of type int or type string.
+This is a property that is not supposed to be used by us, developers.
+It only serves to be purpose of being used to make repeated React components unique.__